tao-pr/git-regional-languages/README.md

 ## Generate the language graph

-Run the following command to generate a graph of relations among languages.
+To generate the relational graph of languages, run the following command.

 ```
 $ node process.js --graph